psi1703/k8s/README.md

 ---

-### Phase 2 - LoadBalancer / MetalLB / source-of-truth deployment
+### Phase 2 - LoadBalancer / MetalLB / Redis foundation / source-of-truth deployment

 Phase 2 aligns the deployment with the 3-node/bare-metal Kubernetes diagram discussed with management.
+It is split into two practical parts: Phase 2A completed the platform/deployment alignment, and Phase 2B introduces Redis as the shared-state foundation before any replica increase.

 Phase 2 target flow: